antfriend/semantic_bit_theory/docs/theory.md

 ### It means what you think it means, if you know what I mean.

 In Semantic Bit Theory the taxonomic principle of division is:
+- either a concept or a process
-- noun or a verb
+- a noun or a verb
-- object or a predicate
+- an object or a predicate
+- a point or a line
-- particle or a wave
+- a particle or a wave
-- person or a feeling that person is having
+- a person or a feeling (that person is having)
-o_o
+- "o" or "_" (o_o)

 ## Applications:
 ## Knowledge Graphs & Integration